Secure CheckoutPersonal information is secured with SSL technology.

 5. The rise of chemistry as a science throughout the 19th century

-This strategy explains the ongoing ambivalence towards toxins and why the norm against poison warfare remained ambiguous.
 This book will be of interest to researchers and students interested in toxicology and chemical and biological warfare agents, as well as policymakers, military historians and those interested in scientific history.

 - Outlines the social, political and scientific development of the concept of poison